 Dinner: La cena

 Usually a lighter meal than lunch, dinner is often not started until 9 or 10pm.
 In the summertime, it’s not out of the ordinary to head out to dinner around midnight!
-To help you eat like a local while you’re in Spain, eat a snack or two in the late afternoon—this will help tide you over until the evening.
+Eat a snack or two in the late afternoon—this will help tide you over until the evening.

 For your meal, try ordering a variety of tapas, small plates that are also called pintxos in Northern Spain, and sharing the snack-sized serving of food with your fellow diners.
 Raciónes are similar to tapas but are made in slightly larger portions.
 Some of Spain’s most famous flavors include its delicious wines and traditional paella.